 - America’s Geoheritage II: Identifying, Developing, and Preserving America’s Natural Legacy: Proceedings of a Workshop (2021) report; https://www.nap.edu/catalog/26316/americas-geoheritage-ii-identifying-developing-and-preserving-americas-natural-legacy

 Opportunities for GSA and GSA Members to Help Implement Recommendations

 To facilitate implementation of the goals of this position statement, The Geological Society of America recommends that its members take the following actions:

-- Utilize print, electronic, and broadcast media in promoting the value of geoheritage designations.
-When appropriately utilized, the media are effective and efficient communication tools for addressing critical issues associated with geoheritage conservation.
-If you are uncertain about how to make contact and work with the media, seek assistance and advice from other GSA members or The U.S. Geoheritage and Geoparks Advisory Group with that experience.
+- Utilize print, electronic, social, and broadcast media in promoting the value of Geoheritage designations.
+When appropriately utilized, the media are effective and efficient communication tools for addressing critical issues associated with Geoheritage conservation.
+If you are uncertain about how to make contact and work with the media, seek assistance and advice from other GSA members, GSA’s Geology and Society Division, or the U.S. Geoheritage Advisory Group.

-- Propose symposia, technical sessions, and workshops on geoheritage issues at GSA Annual and Sectional meetings.
-Sharing experiences, successes, and challenges with geoheritage designations and management will help others in the geoscience community be more effective in their efforts to preserve geoheritage sites for future generations.
+- Propose symposia, technical sessions, and workshops on Geoheritage issues at GSA annual and sectional meetings.
+Sharing experiences, successes, and challenges with Geoheritage designations and management will help others in the geoscience community be more effective in their efforts to preserve Geoheritage sites for future generations.

 - Develop educational materials about Geoheritage.
 Designing descriptive and explanatory documents, including drawings and pictures, would be helpful to interested parties, such as policy makers, educators, and site managers, for use in handouts, signage, websites, and field trips.